 As a business that manufactures handmade products, you most likely will have significant material inventory.
 You’ll thus be needing to filing a “Schedule C” - otherwise known as its full title: Form 1040 Schedule C: Profit or Loss From Business (Sole Proprietorship)

 This form allows you to report your revenue, expenses and cost of goods sold (COGS).
 If you haven’t filled out a Schedule C before, it can understandably look quite daunting.
-The IRS provides 18 pages of accompanying documentation which can be really helpful for the finer technical details, however for a much simpler breakdown see our blog post: Tips on completing a Schedule C for your handmade business.
+The IRS provides 18 pages of accompanying documentation which can be really helpful for the finer technical details, however for a much simpler breakdown see our blog post: Tips on completing a Schedule C for your small business.

 The form comprises of 5 sections which we will briefly cover to get a feel for things: